timosg/koyo/README.md

 # Koyo a "Flutter utility library"

-This library is mainly used by hobby projects and apps by [Wydget](https://wydget.de).
+This library is mainly used by hobby projects.

 The focus is on the following points: